-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 Bill Hagerty (R-Tenn.)

 Hagerty is a former U.S. ambassador to Japan.
 The 61-year-old Nashville businessman left the private sector to serve as the Tennessee state economic development commissioner from 2011 to 2014.
-He later volunteered as the chair of President Trump’s campaign in the state during the 2016 election and was a high-dollar fundraiser for the campaign before joining the transition team.
+He later volunteered as the chair of Trump’s campaign in the state during the 2016 election and was a high-dollar fundraiser for the campaign before joining the transition team.

 ---